01mf02/jq-lang-spec/values.md

   \true & \text{otherwise}
 \end{cases}
 \end{alignat*}
-The function $\arr$ transforms a list of value results into a single value result:
+The function "$\arr$" transforms a list of value results into a single value result:
 It returns an array if all list elements are values, and the first exception in the list otherwise.
 It uses a helper function $\sumf$ that takes a list $l$ and an accumulator $v$.